1 Referent accessibility in ambiguous pronoun resolution

 Two additional factors that might influence accessibility but that are rarely investigated are informativity1 and information status.
 In a series of production and comprehension studies, Karimi, Fukumura, Ferreira and Pickering (2014), Karimi and Ferreira (2016) and Karimi, Diaz, and Ferreira (2019) investigated the effect of informativity, operationalized as the length of noun phrases, on accessibility.
 Karimi and Ferreira (2016) conducted a visual-world eye-tracking experiment, in which participants listened to two-sentence auditory stimuli, see Table 1, while being presented with a visual display that contained pictures of two human referents and one unrelated inanimate object.
 The first sentence of the auditory input had two human referents (NP1 and NP2); the second sentence started with an ambiguous pronoun.
 The informativity of the NP1 and the NP2 from sentence 1 was manipulated to create three conditions, see Table 1 (a)–(c).

-Sentence number Manipulation Sentence
+Sentence number | Manipulation | Sentence |

-1 short-short
+1 | short-short long-short short-long |

-(b) The wizard who was confused and depressed by the irreparable situation disagreed with the knight.
+(a) The wizard disagreed with the knight. (b) The wizard who was confused and depressed by the irreparable situation disagreed with the knight. (c) The wizard disagreed with the knight who was confused and depressed by the irreparable situation. |

-2 He suddenly came up with a good idea to solve the problem.
+2 | – | He suddenly came up with a good idea to solve the problem. |

 Fixation times were measured in three windows starting at the onset of the pronoun (W1: 0–1000 ms, W2: 1000–2000 ms, W3: 2000–3000 ms), and the fixation time of NP1 was compared to that of NP2.
 In the baseline short-short condition, there were significantly more looks to NP1 only in W3.
 In the long-short condition, there were significantly more looks to (long) NP1 in W2 and W3.
 Finally, in the short-long condition, there were significantly more looks to (short) NP1 in W1, but more looks to (long) NP2 in W3.
 Karimi and Ferreira (2016) suggest that the higher proportion of looks to NP1 in W1 in the short-long condition might be caused by the complexity of the sentences: People confronted with such a complex sentence might initially rely on structural factors, i.e. on referring to the subject or the first referent.
 Overall, however, their experiment shows that informativity contributes to the prominence and thus to a higher accessibility of discourse referents.
 This result is in line with findings from Karimi et al. (2014) and Karimi et al. (2019): More informative, i.e., longer and more complex, noun phrases appear more accessible to pronouns.

 The second factor investigated in this paper is information status.
 We operationalize the familiarity of noun phrases in three categories, namely given, inferred, and brand-new, cf. (Prince 1981b: 237).
-This three-way distinction, as opposed to a two-way distinction between given and new, helps accommodate the difference between coreferential and bridged definites (a car … the car vs. a carthe steering wheel) on the one hand and inferred indefinites and brand-new indefinites (a bar … a waiter vs. an exhibition halla waiter) on the other hand.
+This three-way distinction, as opposed to a two-way distinction between given and new, helps accommodate the difference between coreferential and bridged definites (a car … the car vs. a car … the steering wheel) on the one hand and inferred indefinites and brand-new indefinites (a bar … a waiter vs. an exhibition hall… a waiter) on the other hand.
 Strube & Hahn (1999) expand Centering Theory (Grosz et al. 1995) with this 3-way information status categorization in such a way that given referents outrank inferred ones and inferred ones outrank brand-new ones.
 Using an English and German corpus, they show that their enriched Centering algorithm performs slightly better than the original algorithm.

 In a series of eye-tracking experiments, Brocher and von Heusinger (2018) and von Heusinger and Brocher (2019) investigated the effect of information status on the accessibility of indefinite noun phrases in object position in transitive sentences, comparing inferred and brand-new indefinites.2 Von Heusinger and Brocher (2019) compared the accessibility of regular indefinite objects to the accessibility of indefinite demonstrative objects in a visual-world experiment very similar to the design of Karimi and Ferreira (2016).3 Auditory input consisted of German short stories of three sentences each, see Table 2.
 The first sentence provided an anchor expression (bar) that activated a frame.
 The second sentence was a transitive sentence with a proper name in subject position and the critical referent (a regular indefinite or an indefinite demonstrative noun phrase) as second argument.
 The third sentence contained an ambiguous pronoun.
 The first sentence manipulated the information status of the critical item by using an anchor expression that either evoked a frame such that the critical item was part of that frame and thus pre-activated that item (inferred: bar → waiter), or a frame that was unrelated to the critical item and thus did not pre-activate that item (brand-new: exhibition hall↛ waiter).4

-Sentence number Manipulation Sentence
+Sentence number | Manipulation | Sentence |

-1 Information status: inferred In der Bar war es mal wieder rappelvoll.
+1 | Information status: inferred | In der Bar war es mal wieder rappelvoll.
+The bar was again very crowded. |

-Information status: brand-new In der Messehalle war es mal wieder rappelvoll.
+Information status: brand-new | In der Messehalle war es mal wieder rappelvoll.
+The exhibition hall was again very crowded. |

-2 Type of indefinite:
+2 | Type of indefinite: regular indefinite |

 (a) Peter rief einen Kellner.
+Peter called a waiter. |

-Type of indefinite:
+Type of indefinite: indefinite demonstrative |

 (b) Peter rief diesen Kellner.
+Peter called this waiter. |

-3 Als ein Glas vom Tisch fiel, drehte er sich verwundert um und schüttelte den Kopf.
+3 | – | Als ein Glas vom Tisch fiel, drehte er sich verwundert um und schüttelte den Kopf.
+When a glass fell off the table, he turned around and shook his head. |

 While participants listened to the short stories, they were presented with a visual display on a screen with pictures for the two arguments from Sentence 2 and two pictures of unrelated inanimate objects.
 Looks towards the picture of the first argument (NP1: Peter) were compared to looks to the picture of the second argument (NP2: waiter) from 100 ms before the onset of the ambiguous pronoun to 1,400 ms after pronoun onset, divided in time frames of 300 ms each.
 There was no difference between inferred and brand-new indefinite demonstratives, but there was a significant effect of information status for regular indefinites in the 1,100 to 1,400 ms bin, with more looks to the inferred indefinites than to the brand-new indefinites.
 In other words, indefinite demonstratives (this waiter) show the same level of accessibility whether brand-new (exhibition hall … this waiter) or inferred (bar … this waiter).
 But regular indefinites are more accessible when they are inferred than when they are not inferred.
 This result supports the assumption that information status contributes to the accessibility of discourse referents introduced by definite and indefinite noun phrases (see also Strube & Hahn 1999; Brocher et al. 2016).